Associate Member, Member, and Senior Member: $130.00

 Unemployed – Any member who informs the AIAA Headquarters that they have become involuntarily unemployed and is seeking reemployment.
 The unemployment dues fee shall not exceed four years.
 The reduced payment may not be made in installments.
 To renew as an Unemployed member, please contact AIAA Customer Service.

-Lifetime Membership – Open to any individual from the recently graduated to the retired.
-You'll enjoy uninterrupted AIAA membership benefits, know that your dues are paid for life, protect yourself against future dues increases, and gain the prestige of becoming a Lifetime Member of AIAA.
-The cost is the equivalent of 15 years (15 times the applicable dues rate) and can be paid in one dues payment, or convenient installment payments of two, four, or eight payments.
+Lifetime Membership – You'll enjoy uninterrupted AIAA membership benefits, know that your dues are paid for life, protect yourself against future dues increases, and gain the prestige of becoming a Lifetime Member of AIAA.
+The cost is the equivalent of 15 years (15 times the applicable full dues rate) and can be paid in one dues payment, or convenient installment payments of two, four, or eight payments.
 To join contact AIAA Customer Service.

 Emeritus Membership – Open to all members who have paid their dues continuously for 50 years.
 You never have to pay dues again.
-The receive this benefit, contact AIAA Customer Service.
+To receive this benefit, contact AIAA Customer Service.

 Have questions?
 Review our Membership FAQ’s page.